Previous: The Days of Kruk-Ma-Kali Part 12

 Kruk-Ma-Kali still proved unusable.
 He served the hobgoblin cause, not the wishes of the Second Alliance.
 With no room for negotiation, Hektor stored Kharad-khor in his portable hole for a time.
 The sword was retrieved by Amalius in a trip to Erebos.
 He used the soul of Kruk-Ma-Kali as a bargaining chip for Hades’s assistance in the war against Xoria.
 Hades claimed the soul of Kruk-Ma-Kali and at last the Hobgoblin Emperor was truly dead.

-One thought on “The Days of Kruk-Ma-Kali Part 13”
+One response to “The Days of Kruk-Ma-Kali Part 13”